Descendants

 Mario came to America from Palermo on the

-ship Third Prince.
+ship Tartar Prince.
 He arrived in New York Harbor on July 4th, 1903.
-This is according
+This is

-some of the details.
-He told his son Joe, that he had worked on the ship to get
+He told his son Joe, that he had worked on the ship to get his passage

 hauling business.
 He also worked as a city laborer.
 He married their daughter